Baby Teeth: All You Need to Know

 When it comes to your child’s first dental checkup, it’s usually recommended to bring them into Syringa Dental and Implants after their first tooth has erupted or by the time they have their first birthday.

-To learn more about teething, oral hygiene and baby teeth in Coeur d’Alene, Idaho, please remember to call Syringa Dental and Implants at 208-765-3301.
+To learn more about teething, oral hygiene and baby teeth in Post Falls, Idaho, please remember to call Syringa Dental and Implants your Post Falls Dental Team.
 Our dental team is here to give you the tips, information and answers you’re looking for so you can keep your child’s smile in tip-top shape.
 We look forward to helping you!